Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Nutrition

-Nutritional training certification is a great specialization that will set you apart from others in the industry by giving you a way to offer more services to clients.
+Nutritional training certification distinguishes you in the industry and allows you to offer additional services to clients.

 Physical Therapy